gilescoope/stencil/README.md

 - hold Spray/Wash to spray your paint/water
 - tap the eye in the top left to toggle view mode
-- tap the stencil in the bottom left to swtich your stencil
+- tap the stencil in the bottom left to switch your stencil
 - tap the circle in the bottom right to switch your paint colour or switch to wash